 Award-winning author and pharmacologist Julie Holland, who edited the seminal academic collection of essays in “The Pot Book,” writes the foreword which provides a great foundation for the tone of the book.
 While lauding the therapeutic effects of medicinal cannabis, she notes that there’s been less of a focus on its spiritual effects across cultures and eras throughout history.
 Thankfully, this book continues to bridge the gap between our physical, mental, emotional and spiritual well-being.

-In this collection of essays, editor Stephen Gray gives a platform to a wide range of voices within the cannabis industry as well as writing a few pieces within the collection himself.
 As a lifelong student of many spiritual practices and author of “Returning to Sacred World: A Spiritual Toolkit for the Emerging Reality,” Gray is no stranger to topics that walk the edge of mainstream culture and this book is no different.
 His reverence for cannabis is apparent throughout the compilation from referring to cannabis as a “euphoriant” to his selection of authors to contribute to this project.

 These experts in their fields and practitioners of an assortment of healing modalities to share their insight on the connection between cannabis and spirituality in this collection of essays.
 The thoughtful piece touch on a number of topics from sacred rituals and group ceremonies to everyday practices of creativity with an essay about the link between cannabis and creativity by Floyd Salas a fiction writer who won the 2013 the lifetime achievement American Book Award.